-This is a true-to-the-TV-show live version of Fear Factor, where Universal Studios Florida guests volunteer to compete in tasks that will push their minds — and their stomachs — to the limit.
-With several different tasks to volunteer for, including some “special effects” tasks just for the kids, this is a show that will entertain the whole family.
+Fear Factor Live is a true-to-television, live version of the show, where Universal Studios Florida guests volunteer to compete in tasks that will push their minds — and their stomachs — to the limit.
+With several different events to volunteer for, including some “special effects” roles just for the kids, this attraction will entertain the whole family.

 Sample summer schedule